-2009 Plans
+2010 Plans

-During 2009, in addition to our efforts to increase sales in our existing foodservice operations we plan to expand our business by extending our focus from a purely wholesale foodservice business directed towards chefs to commencing retail sales by making sales direct to consumers through a variety of direct to consumer sales channel relationships which are currently being explored.
+During 2010, in addition to our efforts to increase sales in our existing foodservice operations we plan to expand our business by expanding our focus to additional Foodservice market, and continuing to extend our focus from a mainly wholesale foodservice business directed towards chefs to commencing retail sales by making sales direct to consumers through a variety of direct to consumer sales channel relationships which are currently being explored.
 In addition we are currently exploring the introduction of a variety of new product categories, to leverage our existing foodservice customer base.